-• Computer competencies are included in various courses in this program.
+- Human Anatomy and Physiology I is substituted for one of the Human Knowledge courses. - Computer competencies are included in various courses in this program.
 Thus, completing the program automatically satisfies the computing requirement for this program.

-Emergency Services Administration, Associate in Applied Science
+Emergency Services Administration, Associate in Applied Science Overview